 I was lucky enough to learn to weave in graduate school at CSU.
 Wow!
 What a game-changer that was in my life.
 I'm so grateful to my teachers and all the richness this process has brought to my life.
 My loom is completely un-automated so all of the patterns, treadles, beater and any other parts of it are operated by hand.
 I like having this control over the process and product.
 You'll find in my product collections that I am IN LOVE with silk.
 My generous professor at CSU gave me an entire cone of silk I found in a cabinet and I made some of my best woven works with that yarn.
 I also love to work with cotton, linen, wool and hemp.
 My next weaving adventure is tackling mohair and I can't wait!

 Before I get on the loom, I hand dye my yarns.
 I use a variety of methods.
 Currently I am working on an ikat warp.
-That process is for another journal entry!
+Read more about this specific process in this blog post.
 I like to work with simple weave structures to highlight warp patterning or give opportunity to create hand-manipulated details.
 The weaving process from dressing the loom to washing the finished fabric is long but it is always meditative.

 Planning & Design

 I do a mix of pre-planning and working on the fly.
 Weaving requires significant pre-planning.
 Doing the math to measure your warp and weft in advance is pretty much unavoidable.
 Once I'm on the loom, however, I like to set myself up to have options that I can play with along the way.
 I'll dye multiple wefts that I can play with and this keeps the process dynamic and alive.
 If I have any left overs I can always make them into earrings or Yarn Jars.
 One of my favorite exercises is to draw thumbnails of patterns.
 These get my brain rolling with inspiration.
 Color is just an obsession that lasts a lifetime.
 It never stops being new and it never stops begging me to name it.